PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 A few of PlasmaPy's files are written using Markdown_, such as README files and licenses from other packages.
 Markdown_ is simpler but more limited than reST_.
 Markdown_ files use the file extension :file:`.md`.
-Posts on GitHub are written in `GitHub Flavored Markdown`_.
+Posts on GitHub are written in `GitHub Flavored Markdown`_, and Markdown_ is also used in Jupyter notebooks.
 The following code block contains a few common examples of Markdown_ formatting.

 .. code-block:: markdown